 In this blog post I will show you how to modify a knitting pattern for a different yarn weight.
-Since I have gotten quite a few questions about this topic lately, I feel like this is a subject worth exploring in a dedicated blog post.
+I have gotten quite a few questions about this topic lately.
+Therefore I feel like this is a subject worth exploring in a dedicated blog post.

 This post contains affiliate links.
 I may earn a small commission if you use these links, at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 I only recommend products that I find value in myself.
 See my full disclosure here.
 Thank you for your support!